Art and Design

 Credits 3

-The history of visual art from Impressionism in the 19th century to contemporary art in the 21st century, including a survey of art criticism and theory.
+The history of visual art from the turn of the 20th century to the 21st century, including a survey of art criticism and theory.
 Focused on the development of modern and contemporary art and its relationship to experience as a defining factor, this course is an exploration of the impact and implications for current art production and reception.
 Exposure to contemporary art through field trips to galleries and museums.
-Offered every spring semester.
+Offered alternate years.
 Fee: Additional fee required.

 Credits 3